 Do I think they got a good deal on the car?
 Absolutely.
 They got a 4×4 African workhorse equipped to handle the bush.

 Did we get ripped off?
 Not at all.
-I would have liked to get more on the car and I do think he was worth more, but considering it cost Cameron and I essentially $300 in “rental fees” to drive across Africa with an awesome car for six months we are quite happy.
+I would have liked to get more on the car, and I do think he was worth more, but considering it cost Cameron and me virtually $300 in “rental fees” to drive across Africa with an excellent car for six months we are quite happy.

 Okay, so let’s talk more money

-I know you are wondering what the whole trip cost us and so are we!
+I know you are wondering what the whole trip cost us!
 I’ve been keeping meticulous notes on every transport expense throughout this trip.